Construction managers ensure that a building project is completed to specification, safely and within an agreed timeframe and budget

 Professional development

-It's usual to start your role with an induction period, which typically involves meeting key staff members, learning about company-specific systems and processes and training in legislation, compliance and reporting requirements that are relevant to your project.
-You'll train on the job and probably attend some external short courses.
+It's usual to start your role with an induction period, which typically involves meeting key staff members, learning about company-specific systems and processes, and receiving training in legislation, compliance and reporting requirements that are relevant to your project.
+You'll train on the job and may attend some external short courses.

-Most principal contractors and clients require construction workers to get a Construction Skills Certification Scheme (CSCS) card.
-If you don't already have one, you'll get a CSCS card by completing some health and safety training and passing a test, which your employer will pay for.
+Most principal contractors and clients require construction workers to hold a Construction Skills Certification Scheme (CSCS) card.
+If you don't already have one, usually obtain it by completing health and safety training and passing the CITB Health, Safety and Environment (HS&E) test, which is often funded by your employer.

 If you don't have a qualification in construction management, your employer may sponsor you to complete one.
 Continuous professional development (CPD) is essential in this role to keep up to date with legislation and technical information, particularly when moving between projects or roles in different sectors.
 CIOB is the most relevant professional body for this role - it offers a range of training and networking opportunities.